diannedejesus/update_contacts/readme.md

     - [completed]include more information with the link to make it easier to identify the correct one from the incorrect one -[completed]can we get data from mongo and not have it in a single array wrapper???
 - [completed] Allow user to add a new entry to historic list (data can be added or disabled/enabled)
+- [completed]Add the count of items to the submitlist page view and if the info has been verified already.
+Perhaps order it by verification status
+- [completed]Modify the submitlist view to not include data since we will only be display unique values and won't represent all changes made.
+This includes timestamp.
+- [completed]Modify the admin view / dashboard / update the dashboard view to have needed data, historical data list view might not be the most pertinent
+- [completed]How will the verified list page handle a disabled accesslink/contact.
+Disable further action for the item.
+- [completed] The user can choose to disable the contact and enable when necesary and submits will work | What happens when an items is verified?
+Should user be able to keep submitting data or should the case be disabled.
+    - [completed] have dashboard show if a verified entry has a new/unverified submit
+    - [complete] posible have dashboard be able to disable a contact
+- [completed]Add input verification to receipt page for after the fact email entry
+- [completed]Ensure the verified data db doesnt have duplicates
+- [completed] Create process to verfiy credentials for reading and editiong contacts
+- [completed]Have a button to add credentials that leads to a form page.
+    - [completed]Pretty sure the app will only use one set of credentials so we wont need the form unless the user wants to replace their credetials or modify.
+- [completed] Credentials: add or remove access to your contacts credentials.

 ## Issues
 - EWS Restriction filter not working